the-turing-way/the-turing-way/chapters/continuous_integration.md

 <a name="Containers"></a>
 #### Containers

-It is possible to use Docker containers (see the reproducible computational environments chapter) to generate the computational environment but pulling and running the image from the .travis.yml file.
+It is possible to use Docker containers (see the reproducible computational environments chapter) to generate the computational environment by pulling and running the image from the .travis.yml file.
 If you are doing so you should pull or generate the image (preferably pull to save Travis from having to build the image from scratch) in the before_install step (see above section).
-Then in the .travis.yml file's script [see next section](#The_travis_yml_script) you can run a command to run your tests like:
+Then in the .travis.yml file's script ([see next section](#The_travis_yml_script)) you can run a command to run your tests like:
 ```
 script:
   - sudo docker run -t image_name command_to_run